DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <hr>

 <h4 class="pt-6-m mb-3 text-primary" id="editing-questions">8.
-Settings: Editing the framework questions and default framework</h4>
+Settings: Editing the framework questions and default framework (only Admin)</h4>

 <ul>
-  <li>Clicking the Settings buttons, on the Framework tab, allows the user to edit the questions for that framework.
+  <li>Only Admins can access this feature.
+Clicking the Settings buttons, on the Framework tab, allows the user to edit the questions for that framework.
 The change will apply to all account members (not just the individual user).
 The modification will not affect the answers or scores previously submitted but will update the questions for all deals where that framework has been used.</li>
 </ul>

 <p class="text-center"><img src="../../assets/images/guide9.png" alt="Editing" class="my-3 border border-3 border-primary rounded rounded-3"></p>